CSCI-3403/red-blue-environment/volumes/internal_wiki/docs/guides/newhire.md

 ## Maintaining servers

 We run four servers:
-- Public web server #1 (10.10.10.6)
+- web1.hat.biz (10.10.10.6): Public web server #1
-- Public web server #2 (10.10.10.7)
+- web2.hat.biz (10.10.10.7): Public web server #2
-- Database server (10.10.10.8)
+- db.hat.biz (10.10.10.8): Database server
-- Internal web server (10.10.10.9)
+- docs.hat.biz (10.10.10.9): Internal web server

 The web servers run our various internal websites.
-They all use Apache2, and the files are stored in
+They all use Apache2, and the files are stored in the usual path of /var/www/html.

 The database server stores our data.
 It runs a mysql database.